-Brain-derived neurotrophic factor (BDNF) stands as one of the most extensively investigated psychomotor stimulants within the central nervous system.
-Its multifaceted actions encompass promoting the growth, differentiation, and survival of nascent neurons (23-25).
-Additionally, BDNF has been implicated in augmenting midbrain dopamine release (26), facilitating longterm potentiation, which underpins synaptic stability (27-29), and potentially contributing to the development of addictive behaviors (30, 31).
+Brain-derived neurotrophic factor (BDNF) is one of the most extensively investigated psychomotor stimulants within the central nervous system.
+Its multifaceted actions encompass promoting the differentiation, and survival of nascent neurons (23-25).
+Additionally, BDNF has been implicated in augmenting midbrain dopamine release (26), facilitating longpotentiation, which underpins synaptic stability (27-29), and potentially contributing to the development addictive behaviors (30, 31).
 In the context of substance use disorders, BDNF appears to play a critical role in the rewarding and reinforcing aspects of drug use.

-A compelling body of evidence, derived from meticulously both controlled laboratory experiments (in vitro) and investigations utilizing living organisms (in vivo), underscores a robust association between prolonged drug exposure and alterations in BDNF levels within animal models (32, 33).
-Notably, the administration of BDNF into healthy rats has been shown to induce behaviors characteristic of opiate dependence, highlighting a potential causal role for BDNF in addiction development (34, 35).
-Furthermore, a substantial body of research has prior documented а noteworthy association between the BDNF rs6265 polymorphism and susceptibility to addiction across various substances, including alcohol. heroin, methamphetamine, and nicotine.
+A compelling body of evidence derived from both meticulously controlled laboratory experiments (in vitro) and investigations utilizing living organisms (in vivo) underscores a robust association between prolonged drug exposure and alterations in BDNF levels within animal models (32, 33).
+Notably, the administration of BDNF in healthy rats has been shown to induce behaviors characteristic of opiate dependence, highlighting a potential causal role for BDNF in addiction development (34, 35).
+Furthermore, a substantial body of prior research has documented noteworthy association between the BDNF rs6265 polymorphism and susceptibility to addiction across various substances, including alcohol, heroin, methamphetamine, and nicotine.